MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ## Use Docker

-Build the Docker image (example data will be downloaded into `data/` inside the container):
+Build the Docker image (example data will be automatically downloaded into `data/` inside the container):
 ```
 docker build -t haploblock-pipeline .
 ```